Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models

 for $j=0,1$, and the final extremal QTE estimator is defined as the difference of the extrapolated quantiles:

-For simplicity, we use the same intermediate level $\tau_n$ for both extrapolation estimators $\wh Q_1(1-p_n)$ and $\wh Q_0(1-p_n)$ in this paper.
-In principle, one can use different intermediate levels for each potential outcome.
-This might be advantageous if the potential outcome distributions have very different tail behaviors, or if there is a severe imbalance between treated and non-treated samples.
+For simplicity, we use the same intermediate level $\tau_n$ for both extrapolation estimators $\wh Q_1(1-p_n)$ and $\wh Q_0(1-p_n)$ in this paper, but in principle, one can use different intermediate levels for each potential outcome.
+The latter might be advantageous if the potential outcome distributions have very different tail behaviors, or if there is a severe imbalance between treated and non-treated samples.

-To obtain the extremal QTE estimator \eqref{ExtremeQTEestimator}, the intermediate level $\tau_n$ (or $k$ if we consider $\tau_n = k/n$) need to be chosen due to the extrapolation step.
-Finding the optimal choice of the $\tau_n$, however, is difficult in practice, and there is a bias-variance trade-off because $n \tau_n$ determines the number of data points used to estimate the EVI.
-Specifically, if $\tau_n$ is too small, then only a small amount of data is used and this will lead to high variance; if $\tau_n$ is too large, then the assumptions of extreme value theory may not hold because we are no longer in the tail of the distribution, and this will lead to high bias.
-In practice, there are some commonly used approaches in choosing $\tau_n$.
-The simplest one is to set $\tau_n$ as some reasonable fixed value and assess the sensitivity of the results to changes of this value.
-Alternatively, one can also plot the estimates depending on different $\tau_n$ and then select $\tau_n$ in the first stable region of the plot \citep[e.g.,][]{resnick2007heavy}.
-There are also adaptive methods to find an approximation of the optimal $\tau_n$.
-For example, \cite{drees1998selecting} suggested an adaptive method to choose $\tau_n$ for the classical Hill estimator.
+To obtain the extremal QTE estimator \eqref{ExtremeQTEestimator}, the intermediate level $\tau_n$ (or $k$ if we consider $\tau_n = k/n$) needs to be chosen.
+The optimal choice of the $\tau_n$ depends on the underlying data distribution and is difficult in practice, and there is a bias-variance trade-off.
+Specifically, if $\tau_n$ is too small, then the effective sample size $n \tau_n$ is small and this will lead to high variance.
+On the other hand, if $\tau_n$ is too large, then the assumptions of extreme value theory may not hold because we are no longer in the tail of the distribution, and this will lead to high bias.
+In practice, there are some commonly used approaches for choosing $\tau_n$.
+The simplest one is to set $\tau_n$ to some reasonable fixed value based on the background knowledge of the concrete problem.
+One can also plot the estimates depending on different $\tau_n$ and then select $\tau_n$ in the first stable region of the plot \citep[e.g.,][]{resnick2007heavy}.
+There are also adaptive methods to approximate the optimal $\tau_n$ \citep[e.g.,][]{drees1998selecting, boucheron2015tail}.